cw1998/Module.Leaf.Wizard/docs/index.md

 the 'forward to payment' button should be replaced with a 'continue' button that returns them to the confirm step.
 By providing for these modes and adding two steps to the step list it is much simpler by design.
-You can also acheive the 'mode' variation by extending the step class although this requires also extending the view in most cases.
+You can also achieve the 'mode' variation by extending the step class although this requires also extending the view in most cases.

 ```php